fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 This guide has been written keeping in mind that you have a basic understanding of C++ and have written some code in it.
 If you haven't, I would recommend you to [start with that first](/blog/c++.html).
 Although the language used is C++, the concepts are the same in any language, so you can follow along with any language you're comfortable with.
 The syntax might change, but the concepts remain the same.

 Data Structures and Algorithms are the building blocks of any program.
 They help you write efficient code and solve complex problems.
-They are essentially structures that hold data.
+Most essential for systems programming, they are also used in other core software engineering roles.

 ## Time Complexity